 After conducting the layoff, talk to the remaining employees to reassure them and explain what transpired.
 Clearly communicating the reasons for the layoff helps quell rumors and calm concerns.
 Highlight the steps the company is taking to assist the departing employee.

-Encourage remaining staff to come to you with any questions or concerns they might have.
+Encourage the remaining staff to come to you with any questions or concerns they might have.
 Honest and open communication maintains high levels of trust and morale within the team.
 This approach also demonstrates your commitment to keeping the workplace positive and caring for the well-being and happiness of your current employees.

 5. Follow Legal Requirements